hadynz/puppeteer-goodreads/README.md

 # puppeteer-goodreads

-Scrapes private Kindle highlights for a Goodreads user using automation by headless chrome
+Scrapes private Kindle highlights for a Goodreads user using automation by headless chrome.

+This module was built using the excellent [node-typescript-boilerplate](node-typescript-boilerplate).

 ## Install